sebug/no-homers-pass/README.md

 ## Steps on the Azure Portal
 You'll need to set up the Azure Static Web App.
 Also, you'll have to create a storage account.

+Then go to that storage account and get one of the access keys (one day I'll set up managed identity, but this is not the project).

+Store it in the environment variable SA_ACCESS_KEY on the static web app.

+Store the account name in SA_ACCOUNT_NAME

+Store the storage uri (like https://myaccount.table.core.windows.net ) in SA_STORAGE_URI

 ## Steps on the Apple Developer Portal Side

  - [Create a Pass Type Identifier](https://developer.apple.com/documentation/walletpasses/building-a-pass) - I saved the ID in the environment variable PASS_TYPE_ID for codespaces and actions and in the Azure Static Web App Environment variables